PZ used in science and education

 The Queensland Museum in Brisbane, Australia is featuring the exhibit Hadron Collider: Step Inside the World's Greatest Experiment.
 Particle Zoo plushes and buttons are for sale in the gift shop.
 Check it out!

 The Particle Zoo designs were animated to illustrate the public talk by Pauline Gagnon at the planetarium at the Academy of Sciences in San Francisco for her lecture "Who Cares About Particle Physics?"
-See photos and video

 Scientific American used my Beta-Decay in their 60-Second Science video series entitled Quantum Cuteness.

 Université Paris Diderot's online course on gravity uses my Proton in their storyline for physics education.

 I attended a lecture at Cal-Tech by famed physicist Murray Gell-Mann on the 50th Anniversary of the discovery of the quark.
 Naturally, I had to bring him a Quark 6-pack gift bag.
 I think he liked it ..? :o)

 My Proton is used as the main character in the Deutsches Museum exhibit "Wolfgang Paul: The Particle Catcher" in Bonn, Germany.

 CERN Neutralino Comes Back From Trip to Outer Space.
 Read more about the particle that went into outer space here.